UBC-MDS/DSCI_522_group-307/doc/income_level_report.md

 </br> The validation scores from the four models were all similar to one
 another (within 0.1% difference).
-These values demonstrated the robustness of the linear regression and AdaBoost models.
+These values demonstrated the robustness of the logistic regression and AdaBoost models.
 Moreover, the fit and predict times of the logistic regression classifier were much faster than those of other models.
-Once the optimal hyperparameters for the logistic regression and Adaboost models were chosen to be `solver = "saga"` and `learning_rate = 1`, respectively, the two optimized models were trained on the combined training and validation sets.
+Once the optimal hyperparameters for the logistic regression and AdaBoost models were chosen to be `solver = "saga"` and `learning_rate = 1`, respectively, the two optimized models were trained on the combined training and validation sets.